Chelolb/Chelolb/README.md

 </h2>
 &nbsp;&nbsp;
 <p>
-I'm an argentine electronic engineer, passionate about hardware and software.
-I have experience in developing desktop applications and currently I'm focused on web development, the use of AGILE methodologies and learning new platforms and technologies for their application in various fields.
-I have been researching and training for 2 years and recently I have acquired a certification in full stack web development.
-I take advantage of this medium to share some of my experiences and skills.
+I'm an argentinian electronics engineer, passionate about hardware and software.
+I have experience developing desktop applications and am currently focused on mobile and web application development, using agile methodologies, and learning new platforms and technologies for application in various fields.
+I've spent four years researching and training, and in 2022 I obtained a full-stack web development certification.
+I'd like to use this platform to share some of my experiences and projects I've worked on.
 </p>
 <h2>
 ## 🛠️ Languages and Tools: